t18n/awesome-dev-tools/README.md

 - [Xamarin](https://dotnet.microsoft.com/apps/xamarin): a Microsoft-owned platform for building native Android, iOS, and Windows apps with .NET and C#
 - [NativeScript](https://nativescript.org/): an open-source framework for building native mobile apps with Angular, Vue.js, or TypeScript

+#### Design

+- [Figma](https://www.figma.com/): a cloud-based design tool for creating user interfaces, providing a powerful and collaborative interface for designing and prototyping web and mobile applications
+- [Sketch](https://www.sketch.com/): a digital design tool for creating user interfaces, providing a range of vector editing tools and a streamlined workflow for creating high-quality designs
+- [Adobe XD](https://www.adobe.com/products/xd.html): a vector-based design tool for creating user interfaces and experiences, providing a powerful and flexible interface for designing and prototyping web and mobile applications

 #### Styling

 ##### Approaches